 EES PROCESS

-project.
-This is occurring through an Environment Effects Statement (EES), a process that is administered by the Department of Transport and Planning (DTP).
-Neoen and the group of Government agencies working on the EES is jointly called the Technical Reference Group (TRG).
+Neoen, along with a range of Government agencies worked together between 2020 and 2024 to fully investigate the environmental impacts of the project.
+This was undertaken through an Environment Effects Statement (EES), a process that is administered by the Department of Transport and Planning (DTP).
+Neoen prepared the EES in consultation with a group of Government agencies referred to as the Technical Reference Group (TRG).

 For more information about the EES process you can visit the Victorian Government’s website.
-This website also has specific documents regarding the Kentbruck Green Power Hub.

 If you would like to contact DTP and ask questions about the project or process, they can be reached at: